 IVF with Endometriosis: Everything You Need to Know

-As a result, while the natural conception rate is about 10-20% per month for those without endometriosis, it drops to 1-10% for those with the condition.
+As a result, while the natural conception rate is about 10-20% per month for those without endometriosis, it drops to 1-10% for those with endometriosis.

 Diagnosing Endometriosis Prior to IVF

 Many individuals are unaware they have endometriosis until they experience infertility issues.
-This “silent endometriosis” often becomes apparent during fertility assessments.
+This “silent endometriosis” may be misinterpreted as unexplained infertility until a laparoscopy or ReceptivaDx test is performed.

 IVF Success Rates with Endometriosis

-Though studies examining the rates of IVF success for women with endometriosis have found mixed results, the consensus is that IVF success rates for women with endometriosis vary according to the stage of the condition :
+Though studies examining the rates of IVF success for women with endometriosis have found mixed results, the consensus is that overall IVF success rates (1-3 retrievals with 3-6 transfers) vary according to the stage of the condition :

 - Stage III or IV Endometriosis (Severe): Approximately 56.7% after 1-4 IVF cycles.
 Severe endometriosis tends to result in lower clinical and ongoing pregnancy rates per embryo transfer compared to those without the condition.